fortinetdev/terraform-provider-fortios/website/docs/d/fortios_vpnssl_settings.html.markdown

 * `unsafe_legacy_renegotiation` - Enable/disable unsafe legacy re-negotiation.
 * `servercert` - Name of the server certificate to be used for SSL-VPNs.
 * `algorithm` - Force the SSL-VPN security level.
 High allows only high.
 Medium allows medium and high.
 Low allows any.
+* `tls_groups` - Configure the supported groups for TLS negotiation.
 * `idle_timeout` - SSL VPN disconnects if idle for specified time in seconds.
 * `auth_timeout` - SSL-VPN authentication timeout (1 - 259200 sec (3 days), 0 for no timeout).
 * `login_attempt_limit` - SSL VPN maximum login attempt times before block (0 - 10, default = 2, 0 = no limit).